 The Skullcandy Hesh 3 are decent mixed usage headphones with an exciting but bass-heavy sound that won't be for everyone.
 They have a lightweight design, they're easy-to-use and they're decently comfortable but a bit tight on the head.
 This makes them stable enough to take to the gym although they won't be the most breathable headphones for sports.
 They also do not isolate well in noisy environments and are a bit leaky at high volumes, which may be distracting to those around you.

 The Skullcandy Hesh 3 are a lot better designed than the Hesh 2.
 They have a more polished and understated look, the ear cups are well padded and do not protrude like on the previous model, and their control scheme is easy-to-use.
-Unfortunately, their build quality feels a bit cheap and plasticky, they do not have the most breathable design for sports (see our recommendations for the best over-ear headphones for the gym), and the buttons on the right ear cup feel a bit mushy and slightly lacking in feedback.
+Unfortunately, their build quality feels a bit cheap and plasticky, they do not have the most breathable design for sports, and the buttons on the right ear cup feel a bit mushy and slightly lacking in feedback.
 They also do not come with a case or pouch which is a bit disappointing.

 The Hesh 3 have an understated design that looks a lot better than the Hesh 2.
 They have a wide and flat headband, and the ear cups do not protrude as much, giving the headphones a relatively low profile once on your head.
 They come in a couple of different color schemes and they look good enough to use outdoors as your every day casual headphones.
 However, the plastic used in their build feels a lot cheaper than it looks, which may be a deal breaker for some.